cfengine/documentation/reference/promise-types/classes.markdown

 ### select_class

-**Synopsis**: Select one of the named list of classes to define based on host identity
+**Description**: Select one of the named list of classes to define based on host identity

 The class is chosen deterministically (not randomly) but it is not